presiyan-peev/serviz-saas/README.md

 # Serviz SaaS Platform

-This repository contains the complete Serviz SaaS platform, including the backend server, Vue.js frontend, and database components.
 This project was created for me to play around with Cursor AI.
+It resembles an ERP system for car shops, that will allow users to store information about their customers and cars.

 ## Prerequisites